clinical-meteor/cookbook/readme.md

 ========================================
 ###Contributing

 Pull requests with typo corrections and copyediting are nearly always accepted.

-Most of the main development right now is in migrating cookbook recipes into components, packaging them up, and/or moving them into the StarryNight utility.
-The cookbook is on its way to becoming the documentation for a Clinical Framework running on Meteor.
+Feature requests for individual packages should be logged in their respective repositories.
+Discussion regarding the larger overall project should be logged here.
+Please see the [Governance](https://github.com/awatson1978/meteor-cookbook/blob/master/cookbook/governance.md) documentation for more details on project governance.